 Now that you’ve learned to assess your current customer service condition, understand your customers’ requirements, create a customer-centered vision, establish customer-friendly policies, and deal with your customers more effectively, you need to educate your staff (if you have one) on how to carry out your customer service focus.
 This will involve two steps, which are communicate and train.

-Important to note — This should not be the only time that you talk to your staff about the importance of a customer focus.
+Note: This should not be the only time that you talk to your staff about the importance of a customer focus.
 You must work it into your daily routine, your regular meetings.
 It must become the basis for your entire business.
 And you must demonstrate by example–“Walk the talk!”–to reinforce the fact that things are going to be different from now on.

 It’s important that you do include some training in your regular meetings so that it becomes a part of your normal operations.
 However, you’ll find you’ll need to schedule an incremental amount of time to train personnel in problem-solving and communication skills.

-image credit: shutterstock
+Image credit: shutterstock